 Undergraduate Programs

 The undergraduate major in Computational and Integrative Biology (UCIB) is designed for students interested in the collaborative approach to biology, systems biology, integrative biology, biological chemistry, biomathematics, and computer science.
+To accomplish this UCIB students take the introductory series of courses in Physics, Math, Computer Science, Chemistry, and Biology.
+From that broad base of training, students then select a concentration for their upper-level courses, focusing on one or more of these disciplines.
 The Learning Goals for the UCIB program can be found here.

 Requirements of UCIB Major